BrightLeaf Homes in the News

 Chicago Residential Builders Making an Impact

 In 2014, inspired conversations between Scott Sanders, Alex Thompson, and Rick Thompson led to the creation of BrightLeaf Homes.
-They believe that not only do we need more sustainable, and energy-efficient homes, but that they also need to be affordable.
+They believe that not only do we need more sustainable, and energy-efficient homes, but that they also need to be affordable, and the experience to build them should be next-level.
 In 2018, another inspired conversation took place with Jarrett Svendsen.
 Values aligned, and what began as an idea to expand the BrightLeaf philosophy into new territory, gave birth to BrightLeaf Realty.

 The Department of Energy’s Housing Innovation Awards recognize nation’s top builders on the path to Zero Energy Ready Homes.